mrallenchen/NCAAMBB/README.md

 1. Data
 Data was collected from basketball-reference.com.
-    - Through webscraping, pulled season gamelogs for each school
+    - Through webscraping, pulled season gamelogs for each school for the years 2014-2019

 2. Data cleaning and feature engineering
 Data needed to be cleaned before use